vahtyah/LeetCodeSolutions/Two Pointers/README.md

 [0015.
 3Sum](/Two%20Pointers%2F0015.%203Sum): Find three numbers in an array that sum to zero

+[0019.
+Remove Nth Node From End of List](/Two%20Pointers%2F0019.%20Remove%20Nth%20Node%20From%20End%20of%20List): Remove the nth node from the end of a linked list

 [0080.
 Remove Duplicates from Sorted Array II](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Two%20Pointers/0080.%20Remove%20Duplicates%20from%20Sorted%20Array%20II): Remove duplicates from a sorted array in-place, allowing at most two duplicates.

 [0167.
 Two Sum II - Input Array Is Sorted](/Two%20Pointers%2F0167.%20Two%20Sum%20II%20-%20Input%20Array%20Is%20Sorted): Find two numbers in sorted array that add up to a target